owncloud-archive/documentation/user_manual/files/access_webgui.rst

 Users can also share files and folders with guest users.
 To do so, your ownCloud administrator will need to have installed the Guest application.

-If it's already installed, in the "**User and Groups**" field of the Sharing panel, type the username or email address of a user who is not already a user in your ownCloud installation.
+If it's already installed, in the "**User and Groups**" field of the Sharing panel, type the username of a user who is not already a user in your ownCloud installation.
 You will then see a popup appear with the suffix ``(guest)``, as in the screenshot below.

 .. image:: ../images/guest-users/share-with-guest-users.png